Last updated: | View sources | Methodology

 Body fat percentage represents the proportion of your total body weight that is fat tissue.
 Unlike BMI, which only considers height and weight, body fat percentage provides insight into your actual body composition.

 The US Navy method uses circumference measurements to estimate body fat because fat distribution patterns differ predictably between individuals.
-While not as accurate as DEXA scans or hydrostatic weighing, this method provides a reasonable estimate for most people.
+While not as accurate as clinical methods like DEXA scans or hydrostatic weighing, this method provides a practical estimate for many peopleβ€”especially for consistent progress tracking.

-For the most accurate results:
+For the most consistent results:

 • Measure at the same time of day (preferably morning)